Biology (BIOL)

 4 Semester Credit Hours (3 Lecture Hours, 3 Lab Hours)

 The course is designed for graduate students in biology wanting to acquire a more detailed working knowledge and appreciation of avian diversity in structure, function, ethology, and ecology.
 Knowledge and skills acquired in this course will be useful to field and laboratory studies in ecology, evolution, animal behavior, biogeography, wildlife management, and related disciplines.
-Offered in odd Fall semesters.
+Offered odd Fall.
+Stacked with BIOL 4425.

 Co-requisite: SMTE 0091.